Mingan: History

 The Innu's nomadic way of life was disrupted during World War II, as mining and forestry companies moved into the area.
 After the war, mandatory education, fluctuating fur prices, and government housing programs led the Innu to settle permanently there.

 On April 30, 1963, the Government of Québec transferred 7 sqmi of land in the seignory of Mingan to the Government of Canada to establish a reserve for the Mingan region Innu.
 The reserve however had no access to the Mingan River, which the Innu depended on for subsistence.
 After many years of struggle, the river banks were added to the reserve in 1983.
 In 1996, it was further expanded.

-Watherway
+Waterway

 Ports of the Gulf of St. Lawrence, on the Côte-Nord Shore: Blanc-Sablon, Harrington Harbor, Natashquan, Havre-Saint-Pierre, Mingan, Port-Menier (Anticosti Island), Cap-aux-Meules (Îles-de-la-Madeleine).

 Demographics

 As of 2022, the band counted 690 members, of which 635 persons are living in the community.

 Private dwellings occupied by usual residents amount to 160 out of a total of 165.
 Mother tongues spoken on the reserve are (2021):